 What is Design Patterns?

-You can find a bunch of definition about design patterns on the Internet.
-From my real-world experience as a software developer, I can simply say that design patterns are just solutions to common occurring problems in software design.
+You can find a bunch of definitions of design patterns on the Internet.
+From my real-world experience as a software developer, I can simply say that design patterns are just solutions to commonly occurring problems in software design.
 Instead of providing a finished design that can be brought into your code, they are just available templates showing you how to address these problems effectively.

 Each design pattern has four essential elements in general: